-In order to be placed on Leave of Absence, the Student must:
+In order to be placed on Leave of Absence, the student must:

-- Complete and sign the school's Leave of Absence Request Form in advance, unless unforeseen circumstances prevent the student from doing so. - Must state the reason for the Leave of Absence (LOA) request - 3 Be approved by the Financial Aid Office and Future Professional Advisor - Must be in Satisfactory Progress. - Leaves must be a minimum of 14 days and a maximum of 60 days and must not exceed a total of 180 days in a 12-month period.
+- Complete and sign the school's Leave of Absence Request Form - 2 Be approved by the School's Future Professional Advisor and Financial Aid Leader. - 3 Be in Satisfactory Progress. - Leaves must be a minimum of 14 days and must not exceed a total of 180 days in a 12-month period.